Taro-Hayashi/Cannonball-LL/README.md

 ### 1.3 Optional

-The items described here require some prerequisite knowledge for use.
 See the guide below for more information on going wireless.
 - [Cannonball LL(wireless version)](BLE.md)